dyurusov/num-inputs/README.md

 # NumInputs

 Ready to use demo page is located in dist folder (dist/index.html).

+Resulting numeric values and expression results is potentially subjected to rounding errors and precision loss due to js internals.

 Available project-related tasks:
 * npm run build - build project for production in dist folder